KyleRego/anki_books/docs/technical_debt.md

   - https://github.com/bormando/selenium-tools/issues/6
   - https://github.com/w3c/webdriver/issues/1488

+## Where manual testing should be performed

+- Reordering the notes with drag and drop

 ## Application issues

 - Current users approach is temporary and in the future, Devise can be used but this will require a mail server.